-Have you ever caught yourself thinking about what life is going to be in a 1,000 years from now?
-We have already noticed that life goes in a spiral but with huge modifications.
-So, it is difficult to imagine what life of our future generations will be, but technologies are going to be their part for sure.
+Have you ever caught yourself thinking about what life is going to be like in 1,000 years from now?
+We have already noticed that life goes in a spiral, but with huge modifications.
+So, it is difficult to imagine what the life of our future generations will be, but technologies are going to be part of their world for sure.
 What modern technologies will they have?
-It’s hard to predict, but our “100-grand”-times children will definitely know everything about the technologies of nowadays thanks to GitHub and their Arctic Code Vault.
+It’s hard to predict, but our “100-grand”-times children will definitely know everything about the technologies of nowadays thanks to GitHub and their Arctic Code Vault, which is preserving millions of open source projects with their source code and repositories for future generations.

 There are very inspiring words of Steve Jobs: “We’re here to put a dent in the universe.
-Otherwise why else even be here?”
+Otherwise, why else even be here?”
 And that is true!
 Just look, the Mayans left us their calendars, the Polynesians left us their massive stone heads on Easter Island – thus, we know at least something about their life.
-However, GitHub decided to go further and show not only life but the way the developers think.
+However, GitHub decided to go further with the attempt to show not only life but also the way developers think.
 They made up their amazing Arctic challenge – GitHub Archive Program.

 What is the GitHub Archive Program?